hippalectryon-0/xr-scipy/source/index.rst

 xr-scipy is a thin wrapper of scipy for `xarray <http://xarray.pydata.org>`_ eco-system.

-Many scipy functions, such as `scipy.integrate.trapezoid`, requires coordinate array as an argument.
+Many scipy functions, such as :py:func:`scipy.integrate.trapezoid`, requires coordinate array as an argument.
 Since xarray objects possess their coordinate values in it, there must be simpler api for such functions.